Sampling-Based Constrained Motion Planning with Products of Experts: Abstract

 \section{Abstract}

 We present a novel approach to enhance the performance of sampling-based Model Predictive Control (MPC) in constrained optimization by leveraging products of experts.
 Our methodology divides the main problem into two components: one focused on optimality and the other on feasibility.
 By combining the solutions from each component, represented as distributions, we apply products of experts to implement a \emph{project-then-sample} strategy.
 In this strategy, the optimality distribution is projected into the feasible area, allowing for more efficient sampling.
-This approach contrasts with the traditional \emph{sample-then-project} method, leading to more diverse exploration and reducing the accumulation of samples on the boundaries.
+This approach contrasts with the traditional \emph{sample-then-project} and na\"ive \emph{sample-then-reject} method, leading to more diverse exploration and reducing the accumulation of samples on the boundaries.
 We demonstrate an effective implementation of this principle using a tensor train-based distribution model, which is characterized by its non-parametric nature, ease of combination with other distributions at the task level, and straightforward sampling technique.
-We adapt existing tensor train models to suit this purpose and validate the efficacy of our approach through experiments in various tasks, including obstacle avoidance, non-prehensile manipulation, and tasks involving staying on manifolds.
+We adapt existing tensor train models to suit this purpose and validate the efficacy of our approach through experiments in various tasks, including obstacle avoidance, non-prehensile manipulation, and tasks involving staying in a restricted volume.
 Our experimental results demonstrate that the proposed method consistently outperforms known baselines, providing strong empirical support for its effectiveness.
+Sample codes for this project are available at \href{https://github.com/idiap/smpc_poe}{https://github.com/idiap/smpc\_poe}

 \keywords{Sampling-based Motion Planning, Constrained Motion Planning, Products of Experts, Tensor-Train Decomposition}